aleister1102/urlx/README.md

 *   The tool expects specific output formats for each supported tool.
 Refer to the respective tool's documentation.
 *   When using `ffuf`, ensure you are using a format that outputs full URLs for successful hits.
 *   The `dns` tool expects comma-separated values where the record type is the second field and the target value is the fourth field.
-*   The `wafw00f` parser extracts the first URL and the WAF name from the end of the line (after the last parenthesis).
+*   The `wafw00f` parser extracts the first URL and the WAF name from the end of the line (after the last closing parenthesis).
 *   The `mantra` parser removes ANSI color codes, processes lines starting with `[+] `, and expects the format `URL  [SECRET]` to extract `SECRET - URL`.
-*   Replace `yourusername/uwu` with the actual GitHub repository path when using `go install`.
+*   Replace `yourusername/urlx` with the actual GitHub repository path when using `go install`.

 ---